kendraio/kendraio-app/docs/workflow/blocks/context_block.rst

 Context & State
 ===============

-Use the context block to save data into the flow context or global state to make it available for all subsequent tasks.
+Context and state are in-memory, temporary datastores.
+Use the context block to save data into the flow context or global state to make it available for all tasks.

 There are two different storage domains that can be written to with this block.

 **Context** is passed from block to block.
 When processing data in parrallel - during a batch or multiplex flow - context will be different in each branch.
 Blocks will only have access to values written by another block in the same branch.

-**state** is shared by all blocks, and by all flows.
-When writing to or reading from State, the data is available on two different branches.
+**State** is shared by all blocks.
+The content of state is stored in memory and is available to any subsequent flows - but only on the same tab until that tab is closed or reloaded.
+There are two possible ways to address the content of state:
-**state.global** is a datastore that persists for a user's entire session, no matter where they are in the site.
+**state.global** contains all data stored in the state.
-**state.local** is a dynamic sub-branch of the global state based on the current url.
+**state.local** is a dynamic sub-branch of the global state based on the current url. (eg. on path "x/y" state.local is the equivalent of "state.global.x.y")

 For more detailed information, see the State section below.

 Default config